aebrower/synthetic_patient_data/index.md

 --------------------------------------------------------------------------------

 ```
-This output is created when the exporter.text.export paramter is true.
+This output is created when the exporter.text.export parameter is true.

-As well, specific clinical formats, which can be useful for testing software that will be dealing with clinical data, can be outputed like CPCDS and C-CDA.
+As well, specific clinical formats, which can be useful for testing software that will be dealing with clinical data, can be outputted like CPCDS and C-CDA.

-### Patient related paramters
+### Patient related parameters
-Beyond just output formats, a number of paramters can be specified to get the patient information that you need.
+Beyond just output formats, a number of parameters can be specified to get the patient information that you need.
 - gender, e.g. -g M
 - age, e.g. -a 60-65
 - include local modules with the localModulesDirPath, -d

 As well, beyond the specific command line parameters, you can specify which patients that you want to keep by including a JSON file.
 This can limit to something like just keeping patients that have had breast cancer.
-This file should be included using the -k paramter.
+This file should be included using the -k parameter.